w3c/specberus/README.md

 ## 2. Running

-Currently there is no shell to run Specberus.
+Currently there is no shell to run Spartacus.
 Later we will add both Web and CLI interfaces based on the same core library.

 ### Syntax and command-line parameters